YanfeiRen/PackedMatrixMultiVectorProducts.jl/README.md

 # PackedMatrixMultiVectorProducts.jl

 The goal of this package is to perform operations such as `A*X`, `A'*X`, `A*X'`, `A'*X'` faster than Julia's builtin routines.
 It takes advantage of a key component and that is StaticArrays.
 We transform the righthand side matrix to a `Vector` of `SVector`s.
-The advantage we get is, with `StaticArrays` we already know the size of the vector we are multiplying by.
+The advantage we get is, with `StaticArrays` the compiler already know the size of the vector we are multiplying by.

 This package performs operations such as `A*X`, `A'*X`, `A*X'`, `A'*X'` when `A` is sparse and `X` is dense.
 Below, we show benchmarks with for the 4 operations.
 These operations are extendable to `A` being dense and special types of matrices.
 (This is the next step for this package).

+TODO: Note about the number of columns of `X`

 ## Getting started
 ```